 Listening Time — 46:43

 Would patients with advanced cancer benefit from tele-therapy to help maintain function and quality of life?
-Researchers wanted to know after observing that patients with late-stage cancer were not receiving rehabilitation.
+Researchers wanted to know after seeing that patients with late-stage cancer were not receiving rehabilitation.

-In this episode of Move Forward Radio, a doctor and researcher at the Mayo Clinic discuss the results of her study, featured in JAMA Oncology.
-The study examined if telephone contact with a physical therapist who has extensive experience with cancer rehabilitation would improve patients' function and quality of life.
+In this episode, a doctor and researcher at the Mayo Clinic discuss the results of her study, featured in JAMA Oncology.
+The study examined if telephone contact with a physical therapist experienced in cancer rehabilitation would improve patients' function and quality of life.

-Listen as Doctor Andrea Cheville and physical therapist Nicole Stout discuss the "modest but meaningful improvements" for patients and the broader implications for improving the health of cancer survivors.
-They also talk about telehealth for other conditions .
+Listen as Doctor Andrea Cheville and physical therapist Nicole Stout discuss the "modest but meaningful improvements" for patients.
+They talk about the broader significance for improving the health of cancer survivors.
+They also share their thoughts on telehealth for other conditions .

 Learn more about how physical therapists help people with cancer.